 NUtech, UNeMed, NICDC, and NSRI have established operating agreements with University of Nebraska-Lincoln (UNL) and University of Nebraska Medical Center (UNMC) relating to reimbursement of overhead costs incurred.
 The transfers from University sources are shown as other nonoperating revenues in the combined statements of revenues, expenses, and changes in net position.
-Amounts reimbursed during the years ended June 30, 2019 and 2018 are as follows:
+Amounts reimbursed during the years ended June 30, 2020 and 2019 are as follows:

-2019 2018 Reimbursement to NARI from University sources \$ 1,500 2,123 Reimbursement to NUtech from University sources 1,477 1,622 Reimbursement to NICDC from University sources 327 Reimbursement to NEI from University sources 861 1,814 Reimbursement to MCDC from University sources 234 420 Reimbursement to UNeMed from University sources 1,700 1,081 Reimbursement to NSRI from other University sources 1,986 2,400 \$ 7,758 9,787
+2020 2019 Reimbursement to NARI from University sources \$ 500 1,500 Reimbursement to NUtech from University sources 1,242 1,477 Reimbursement to NICDC from University sources 250 Reimbursement to NEI from University sources 1,147 861 Reimbursement to MCDC from University sources 192 234 Reimbursement to UNeMed from University sources 1,760 1,700 Reimbursement to NSRI from other University sources 2,475 1,986 Reimbursement to UTDC from other University sources 100 \$ 7,666 7,758

-The outstanding receivables from and payables to related parties at June 30, 2019 and 2018 are the result of the agreements described herein, are current in nature, and are routinely cleared as a matter of business with the related parties.
+The outstanding receivables from and payables to related parties at June 30, 2020 and 2019 are the result of the agreements described herein, are current in nature, and are routinely cleared as a matter of business with the related parties.
+In fiscal year 2020, the University transferred an accrued compensated absences liability to NSRI.